-Are Indiana Vital Records Open to the Public?
+Are Indiana Vital Records Public?

 - Proof of identification: this involves completing the biometric section of the form.
 Requestors must have a valid driver’s license.